 2. Francis is the Pope of Many Firsts.

 He is the first Jesuit pope, the first from the Americas, the first from the Southern Hemisphere and the first non-European pontiff in nearly 1,300 years after the Syrian Gregory III in 741.

 At the age of 21, Bergoglio suffered from life-threatening pneumonia and three cysts.
 He had part of a lung excised shortly afterwards.
-This however has not affected the papa’s health significantly as he has been enjoying a general good state of health.
+This, however, has not affected the papa’s health significantly as he has been enjoying a generally good state of health.

 Something strange happened to me in that confession.
 I don’t know what it was, but it changed my life. … It was the surprise, the astonishment of a chance encounter.
 I realized that they were waiting for me…From that moment on God is the One who te primerea–‘springs it on you.’
 You want to find him, but He finds you first.”

 He also said he loves to tango and actually had a girlfriend back in his youth whom he danced with then.

 5. He Emphasized Mercy and Care for the Poor